mdn/kuma/docs/installation-vagrant.rst

        ./manage.py createsuperuser

--  To allow creation and editing of documents, go to /admin/, go to the waffle section and add flags called ``kumaediting`` and ``kumawiki``
+-  To allow creation and editing of documents, go to /admin/, go to the waffle section and add flags called ``kumaediting``